katharinalisalin/demo-bug-template/contribution.md

 -   #### [Report a bug][report a bug]

-    __Something is not working?__ Report a bug in Material for MkDocs by creating an issue and a reproduction
+    __Something is not working?__ Report a bug in Material for MkDocs by creating an issue with a reproduction

 -   #### [Report a docs issue][report a docs issue]